HananKhan7/Projects/README.md

 Here are a few projects that showcase my skills and expertise:

 - Automated Hyper parameter optimization for an artifical neural network using a combination of random and bayesian optimization search.
-- Transfer learning in TCAD enabled machine learning.
+- DeepLabV3 Background Removal: Model Development and Flask Deployment on AWS EC2
 - Low Context Word Prediction (LCWP) using fine tuned BERT.
 - N-gram model sentence prediction.
+- Transfer learning in TCAD enabled machine learning.

 ## Contact Me